sopeKhadim/simpleSparkETL/README.md

 # Template SparK for ETL

 ## Description.
 This template helps to reproduce ETL paradigm with Scala/Spark.
-The users can modified classes and files to customize according the context of their data processing pipeline.
+The users can modified classes and files to customize them according to the context of the data processing pipeline.

 ## Contribution
 This open source code can be improved.